Skip to main content

 Provide a suitable name for the Fabric Virtual Circuit.
 In this case, it was set as "Metal-AWS-VC1."
 In the VLAN ID field, enter the NNI VLAN specified earlier.
 As we assigned the last three digits of the VLAN as the NNI VLAN, for VLAN 1144 and Virtual Circuit 1, the NNI VLAN was set to 144.
 This same value must be provided in the Fabric VLAN ID field.

-Click on the "Next" button to proceed.
+Click "Next" to proceed.
 Review the details of your order and submit it.
 Once you see the message "Your Order was Submitted," you can repeat the same process for the other port or virtual circuit.
 If there are multiple Direct Connect Gateways, you will need to perform this step for each port connecting to each of them.

 After submitting the Equinix Fabric connection order, the AWS side of the connection will display a pending connection in the AWS Direct Connect console.
 This pending connection will need to be accepted on the AWS side.
-A picture containing text, font, screenshot, white

 AWS Considerations